CNC Machining Cost Estimator

 5Alternative Processes

-Laser/waterjet blanking: Pre-cut 2D profiles before machining to reduce roughing time by 50-70%.
+Laser/waterjet blanking: Pre-cut 2D profiles before machining can reduce roughing time for some geometries.
+Reflect any time savings by updating the machining time input when you validate them on your parts.

 Industry Benchmarks & Performance